 Having completed two master’s degrees in archaeology (the first on the question of protohistoric and ancient sanctuaries in northern Gaul and the second on the perception of the environment in northern Mesopotamia during the Iron Age), Christelle Sanchez has joined the Éveha International team in September 2021 as an archaeologist, geophysicist topographer.
 Specialized in non-invasive approaches to archaeology, she is integrated since 2015 in several research programs in France and abroad (ANR, PCR…).
 She reinforces the geophysics pole of the company and participates in the ongoing research and development within the LabCom GEO-HERITAGE.

-Christophe Sévin-Allouet
+Christophe Sévin

-CEFREPA ; UMR 7194 HNHP
+CEFREPA ; Museum National d’Histoire Naturelle UMR 7194 HNHP

-Christophe Sévin-Allouet did a PhD in Anthropology-Ethnology-Prehistory at the University of Paris 1 Panthéon-Sorbonne and at the Maison Française d’Oxford (UK).
-He works especially in prehistoric archaeology.
+Christophe Sévin holds a doctorate in archaeology did at the University of Paris 1 Panthéon-Sorbonne and at the University of Oxford at the Maison Française d’Oxford.

 Quentin Vitale